DUNE/computing-training-202112/_episodes/13-coffee-break-day3.md

 teaching: 30
 exercises: 0
 questions:
-- Are you glad to have joined?
+- Keep working, take a break, or network with colleagues?
 objectives:
 - Clarify a vague point.
 - Network with a few others to add perspective.
 keypoints:
-- Coffee is good.
+- Coffee is good, expresso delicious, and tea is terrific.
 - Networking with colleagues is essential.
 ---